 An example of a deceptive practice is when a seller claims that its product can cure everything from a cold to cancer.
 The Czech Trade Inspection Authority itself cites as an example of a misleading practice a television advertisement in which the price of the service without VAT is highlighted on the product, while the price that includes VAT is in smaller print and not clearly attached.
 The recipient of the advertisement has limited time to read it and is therefore likely to register only the price excluding VAT.
 Therefore, even an essentially truthful advertisement can be misleading if the deceptive nature of the message is apparent.

-This aggressive practice was typically the case with the so-called ‘scumbags‘, as they were referred to in the document of the same name, who took seniors away from their home town under the pretext of a trip.
-Here, they would lock them up in community halls and offer them typically overpriced blankets or pots of poor quality.
+This aggressive practice was typically the case with the so-called ‘scumbags’, as the document of the same name referred to vendors who took seniors away from their home town under the pretext of a trip.
+Here they would lock them up in community halls and offer them typically overpriced blankets or pots of poor quality.
 Their business strategy was, for example, to announce the opening of the hall only after at least 20 items had been purchased, or to take only those who bought something during the trip away from the hall.

 In the case of offering goods at a promotional price (typically various Black Fridays), the trader should ensure sufficient quantities of goods to take into account the length of the event, the nature of the goods and the level of discount.
 Failure to do so could be considered an unfair practice (referred to as enticement advertising).

-Tip: A common defect found by the Czech Trade Inspection Authority in traders are errors in the terms and conditions.
+A frequent defect found by the Czech Trade Inspection Authority in traders are errors in the terms and conditions.
 Read what they usually consist of.

-However, you will not succeed in dealing with all of the merchants’ offences with the CTIA.
-This can happen in a situation where you disagree with the behaviour of the seller, but the law does not consider it to be defective.
+However, you will not succeed in dealing with all of the merchants’ offences with the CCI.
+This can happen in a situation where you disagree with the behaviour of a retailer, but the law does not consider it to be defective.

 Typically, however, this applies to situations that are the responsibility of other authorities.

-- In the case of submissions relating to telecommunications services (billing of a telecommunications operator or internet provider) or postal services, you should contact the Czech Telecommunications Office.
+- In the case of submissions relating to telecommunications services (billing of the telecommunications operator or internet provider) or postal services, you should contact the Czech Telecommunications Office.

 - In the case of misleading practices by energy providers or in the event of problems with billing, the Energy Regulatory Office and the State Energy Inspectorate will be responsible for the matter.